• Search Keywords

 A project cannot normally be submitted for production funding concurrently with an application for Screen Australia development funding.
 Contact an Investment Manager to discuss further.

-Unless the applicant is able to demonstrate exceptional circumstances, projects are ineligible if they have been unsuccessful:
+Unless the applicant is able to demonstrate exceptional circumstances, projects are ineligible if they have been unsuccessful twice for production funding.

 Applications for retrospective funding (for monies already spent) are not eligible.